akyeshi/blackjack/README.md

 # Blackjack Game

 Welcome to the Blackjack Game repository!
-This project is a classic casino card game implemented using HTML, CSS, and JavaScript.
+This project is a classic casino card game implemented using HTML, CSS, and JavaScript. [live link](https://akyeshi.github.io/blackjack/)

 ![!Alt Blackjack](assets/images/wireframe.png)